R&D Tax Credits for Startups – What You Need to Know

 • Gross Receipts Less Than $5 Million in the Credit Year: Startups must have gross receipts under $5 million during the credit year.
 This ensures that the tax credit targets smaller, innovative businesses rather than established companies.

-• No Gross Receipts for up to five Years Before the Current Tax Year: Before the current tax year, startups cannot have had any revenue for more than five years.
+• No Gross Receipts for up to five Years Before the Current Tax Year: Startups can have had revenue for up to five years before the current tax year.
 This provision aims to support newly established businesses rather than those that have been operational for a long time.

 Four-Part Test for Qualifying Activities